Cloud-SPAN logo. Cloud-SPAN logo.

 By the end of this lesson you will be able to:

-• explain what polishing is and why it is important
+• explain what community profiling is and why it is important

 Back to top